Can’t get anything done during the day because your baby won’t nap unless held? Learn what to do when your newborn won’t sleep away from your arms.

 Mimic the tight feeling of being in your arms through swaddling.
 The cozy comfort of being wrapped in a snug blanket or swaddle can allow you to put your baby down in the crib and extend his sleep.

 Put him down drowsy and awake while swaddled, but if that doesn’t work, you can also try putting him down after he has fallen asleep in your arms.
 The tightness of the swaddle can make the transition from your arms to the crib smoother than laying him down with his arms and legs loose.

 Free chapter: Join my newsletter and download a free chapter of my ebook, How to Get Your Baby to Sleep Without Being Held.
 You’ll learn more effective tips and strategies to finally ease him out of your arms:

 2. Use motion to help your baby sleep

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

-One simple way to free up your arms during nap time is to put your baby down in a swing.
-The motion of the swing can be enough to soothe and lull him to sleep, almost like being in your arms.
-You can also move the swing around the house to keep an eye on him while you tend to tasks.
+One simple way I freed up my arms during nap time was to put my baby down in a swing.
+The motion of the swing was enough to soothe and lull him to sleep, almost like being in my arms.
+I’d also move the swing around the house to keep an eye on him while I tended to tasks.

 Many parents also swear by a vibrating bassinet.
 Besides rocking the bassinet with your hand, you can also set it to vibrate, giving him a gentle sense of motion to fall asleep.